lawsdontapplytopigs/dotfiles/awesome/README.md

         [ ]  Diskspace widget
         [ ]  Search widget
         [ ]  Exit widget
+        [ ]  Fill the bottom part up with something (its pretty barebones right now)

+    [ ] Write some sort of scheduling wiget

     [ ] Exit screen

     [ ] Titlebars
         [ ] Change the current button icons with round ones

+    [ ] Clients
+        [ ] have each client show the same types of thin shlick borders that mac os has

+    [ ] Notifications

+    [ ] A menu for each widget that should have it and the options that make sense for that particular widget

     [ ] General
-        [ ]  Clean up keybindings and implement additional ones [ ]  Set window minimum resizing values
+        [ ] Clean up keybindings and implement additional ones [ ] Create 'muted' icon for the sidebar volume bar [ ] Create a fire icon that's actually the color of the temperature bar [x] Make it so when you click an actual client window, that client gets focus [ ] Make it so when you press 'mod + shift + [qw]` the client will get sent to the previous tag or the next one, respectively

     [ ] Maybe (Things I'm not sure I'll implement)
         [ ] Write some sort of mpd frontend
-        [ ] Write some sort of scheduling wiget
         [ ] Write some sort of settings widget
         [ ] Hotplugging: automatically mounting devices when they get plugged in

+    [ ] Cleaning up (setting theme colors universally, setting proper icons, etc) [ ] Making global variables that should be local local [ ] Reimplement the way widget spacing for the sidebar works.
+At the moment it's an extemely hacky way of doing it, based on textboxes with a font that has the size '2'
+        [ ] Put the weather file somewhere in my awesome config files.
+            It makes more sense for it to be there, instead of my home directory.
+        [ ] Take out the `luafilesystem` dependency, and use the `gears.filesystem` library built into Awesome

+    [ ] Refactoring
-    [ ]  Notifications
+        [ ] Refactor the piggyprompt

-    [ ] Trivial things
+    [ ] Bugs
-        [ ] Create 'muted' icon for the sidebar volume bar [ ] Create a fire icon that's actually the color of the temperature bar [ ] Make it so when you click an actual client window, that client gets focus [ ]  Cleaning up (setting theme colors universally, setting proper icons, etc) [ ]  Bugs
-        [ ] Fix sidebar mpc widget to show something when mpc is stopped
+        [ ] When the mpc client on the sidebar is stopped, nothing is shown as the song. fix that [ ] Make sidebar weather widget get data when the pc is first powered up too [ ] Sometimes(a lot of times, acutally, if you have a window maximized, after rebooting the pc, if you start that program again, it starts maximized and occupies a half of the wibar [ ] Make the text in the titlebars discontinue at some point with three dots at the end
+        [ ] Set window minimum resizing values so the buttons never get resized [ ] Set a forced resize on sidebar weather widget icons, and the preffered size along with it